sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: The user installed and ran a mobile device emulation program on their system.
 Which 2 versions of this software did the user install?
 (Format: SoftwareName V1/V2)

-Navigating in Autopsy to Data Artifacts -> Installed Programs gives an entry for BlueStacks 5 from the `SOFTWARE`{: .filepath} registry hive, which a quick Google verifies to be a mobile emulation program.
+Navigating in Autopsy to `Data Artifacts -> Installed Programs`{: .filepath} gives an entry for BlueStacks 5 from the `SOFTWARE`{: .filepath} registry hive, which a quick Google verifies to be a mobile emulation program.

 ![BlueStacks 5](/assets/img/2024-03-29/2_1.png){: width="500" }